cornwell-lab-unsw/gymnoLitterFires/README.md

 ![image](work_flow.png)

 The names of the functions that do each processing and graphics step can be found within the maker.yml file in the repository.
 The functions themselves are in the .R files.
+There is also a knitr--produced file that shows the statistical analysis that goes into Table 2 from the main text.